IOCCC image by Matt Zucker

 Unless you are Landon Curt Noll, the remaining tools in the mkiocccentry repo are NOT original works.
 Submitting source that uses the content of those tools, unless you are Landon Curt Noll, might run the risk of violating Rule 7.

-On the other hand, we do not recommend you try and submit a JSON parser due to the fact it will likely exceed the source code size limit and because you likely can’t beat flex or bison in obfuscation.
+Even so, we do not recommend you try and submit a JSON parser due to the fact it will likely exceed the source code size limit and because you likely can’t beat flex or bison in obfuscation.
 This isn’t to say that the so-called JSON spec is not obfuscated, but unless you have some really clever way to compact and obfuscate a JSON parser more than flex and bison you will likely not win, either because of the source code size limit or because it is not as obfuscated as the lexer/parser part of jparse.

 While programs that only run in a specific word size are OK, if you have to pick, choose a 64-bit word size.